 Many communities are testing or implementing programs to divert the entire organic waste stream, not just yard waste for composting.

-The MPCA has permitted the following solid waste/food waste facilities:
+The MPCA has permitted the following s facilities to compost organics including food scraps:

 - Mdewakanton Sioux Community Organics Recycling Facility: Shakopee (55379); Al Friedges, 951-233-9192